yixiao1/Action-Based-Representation-Learning/README.md

 1. Download the dataset with this [link]().

-2. Define the path of your dataset folder with SRL_DATASET_PATH:
+2. Define the path to your dataset folder with SRL_DATASET_PATH:

         export SRL_DATASET_PATH = <Path to where your datasets are>